pink-junkjard/hyperfiddle/README.md

 Hyperfiddle.net is stable.
 The abstractions are stable.
 You'll be able to fork a repo to run it yourself in a couple weeks, in the meantime we're putting some finishing touches to make that easy.

+To be notified when it is ready, subscribe to the developer mailing list: <https://groups.google.com/forum/#!forum/hypercrud>

 ## Why

 React.js offers the View as a pure function of data, but UIs are more than views.
 UIs are thick applications which hydrate server data.
 In database applications, network data sync -- I/O -- is root source of complexity.
 I/O has latency, it can fail, it is asynchronous, and these concerns pervade our UIs today.